Energy security: Natural gas

 Compared to petroleum, reliance on imported natural gas creates significant short-term vulnerabilities.
 The gas conflicts between Ukraine and Russia of 2006 and 2009 serve as vivid examples of this.
 Many European countries saw an immediate drop in supply when Russian gas supplies were halted during the Russia-Ukraine gas dispute in 2006.

 Natural gas has been a viable source of energy in the world.
 Consisting of mostly methane, natural gas is produced using two methods: biogenic and thermogenic.
 Biogenic gas comes from methanogenic organisms located in marshes and landfills, whereas thermogenic gas comes from the anaerobic decay of organic matter deep under the Earth's surface.
-Russia is one of the three current leading country in production of natural gas alongside USA and Saudi Arabia.
+Russia is one of the three current leading country in production of natural gas alongside US and Saudi Arabia.

-One of the biggest problems currently facing natural gas providers is the ability to store and transport it.
-With its low density, it is difficult to build enough pipelines in North America to transport sufficient natural gas to match demand.
-These pipelines are reaching near capacity and even at full capacity do not produce the amount of gas needed.

 In the European Union, security of gas supply is protected by Regulation 2017/1938 of 25 October 2017, which concerns "measures to safeguard the security of gas supply" and took the place of the previous regulation 994/2010 on the same subject.
 EU policy operates on a number of regional groupings, a network of common gas security risk assessments, and a "solidarity mechanism", which would be activated in the event of a significant gas supply crisis.

 A bilateral solidarity agreement was signed between Germany and Denmark on 14 December 2020.

 The proposed UK-EU Trade and Cooperation Agreement "provides for a new set of arrangements for extensive technical cooperation ... particularly with regard to security of supply".